-“Yes,” Fafen said as she worked, her fingers dyed slightly red by the work.
-Vivena wore gloves.
+“Yes,” Fafen said, her fingers dyed slightly red by the work.
+Vivenna wore gloves.
 That much color on her hands would be unseemly.
 “Yes, I think you’re taking this all wrong.
 Why, you act as if you want to go down and be married to that Lifeless monster.”

-“He’s not Lifeless,” Vivena said.
-“Susebron is Returned, and there is a large difference.
-We ourselves are related to the First Returned.”
+“He’s not Lifeless,” Vivenna said.
+“Susebron is Returned, and there is a large difference.”

 Fafen cocked her head, then continued her work.
 “Yes, but he’s a false god, a distraction from Austre.
 Besides, everyone knows what a terrible creature he is.”

-“But, it was my place to go and marry him,” Vivena said, trying to find words to explain.
-“It’s who I am, Fafen.
+“But, it was my place to go and marry him.
+It’s who I am, Fafen.
 Without it, I am nothing.”

 “Nonsense,” Fafen said.
-“You’ll likely inherit now, instead of Ridger.”
+“You’ll inherit now, instead of Ridger.”

-Thereby unsettling the order of things more, Vivena thought with a frown.
-He’s thought he would inherit all of his life.
+Thereby unsettling the order of things even further, Vivenna thought with a frown.
+He’s always thought he would inherit.
 What right do I have to take that from him?

 She didn’t want to be queen.
 She just wanted what she’d been born, trained, and created to do.

 And yet, she let the conversation die.
 She’d been arguing the point for several minutes now, and it wouldn’t be polite to continue.
-It would draw attention to her.
-It seemed odd to Vivena--never before could she remember being quite so frustrated at having to be polite.
-It was growing rather. . .inconvenient.
+It seemed odd to Vivenna--never before could she remember being quite so frustrated at having to be polite.
+Her emotions were was growing rather. . .inconvenient.

 Yet, she kept her hair black and her thoughts to herself.
-Fafen made good points--points that any Idrian should have made.
+Fafen made good points--points that any Idrian would have made.
 Nobody would want to go and marry the God King.
 It was silly.
-She should be relieved that she didn’t have to go.
+Vivenna should be relieved that she didn’t have to go.

 And yet, she wasn’t.
-Not just because of her training.

-“What of Siri,” she found herself saying.
-“You’re happy that this happened to her instead?”
+“What of Siri?” she found herself saying.
+“You’re happy that this happened to her?”

 Fafen looked up, then frowned a little to herself.
 She had a tendency to avoid thinking about things unless they were brought up to her directly.
-Vivena felt a little ashamed for making such a blunt comment but, well, with Fafen, there often wasn’t any other way.
+Vivenna felt a little ashamed for making such a blunt comment but, well, with Fafen, there often wasn’t any other way.

 “You do have a point,” Fafen said.
 “I don’t see why anyone had to be sent.”

-“The treaty,” Vivena said.
+“The treaty,” Vivenna said.
 “It protects our people.”

 “Austre protects our people,” Fafen said, moving on to another bush.

 Will he protect Siri?
-Vivena thought, but--of course--didn’t confront Fafen with the comment.
+Vivenna thought, but--of course--didn’t confront Fafen with the comment.
 That would certainly not be polite.

-Inconvenient.

-Still, as she worked, Vivena couldn’t take her mind off of her sister.
-Part of her frustration had to do with the fact that poor little Siri had been forced to go in her place.
-The indignity of being passed over was only half off it.
-There was fear as wel
+Still, as she worked, Vivenna couldn’t take her mind off her sister.

 Siri.
 Poor, innocent, capricious Siri.
-She’d never learned to control herself, and that would get her eaten alive in the Hallandren Court of the Returned.
+She’d never learned to control herself, and that would get her eaten alive in the Hallandren Court of Gods.
 Siri wouldn’t understand the politics, the backstabbing, the false faces and lies.
-Vivena, however, had read all of her life, learning how to plan deal with such things.
+Vivenna, however, had been tutored all of her life, and had learned how to deal with such things.

 Siri.
 She would be forced to bear Susebron’s child, the next God King of Hallandren.
-That was not an aspect of her duty that Vivena had looked forward to.
+That was not an aspect of her duty that Vivenna had looked forward to.
 It would have been a sacrifice.
 Yet, it would have been her sacrifice, given willingly.